 As Aselia Con is an event created by fans of the Tales series, for fans of the Tales series, we strive to maintain and foster an atmosphere that is safe and secure for each and every attendee.
 To ensure the safety of all our attendees, guests, and staff, Aselia Con will enforce a ZERO TOLERANCE policy in regards to Disorderly Conduct and Harassment during our convention.
 Violators of either policy may have membership badges revoked immediately, without refund.
 Repeat offenders of either policy will be banned from the convention permanently.
 In extreme cases, the local authorities may also be contacted.

 As defined by Texas Penal Code: Title 9, Chapter 42, Sec.
-42.01, Disorderly Conduct occurs when: (a) A person commits an offense if (he) intentionally or knowingly:
+42.01, Disorderly Conduct occurs when: (a) A person commits an offense if (they) intentionally or knowingly:

-(10) exposes (his) anus or genitals in a public place and is reckless about whether another may be present who will be offended or alarmed by his act; or
+- exposes (their) anus or genitals in a public place and is reckless about whether another may be present who will be offended or alarmed by (their) act; or

 Harassment, as defined by Texas Penal Code - PENAL § 42.0 is the “intent to harass, annoy, alarm, abuse, torment, or embarrass another” if the person:

 - initiates communication and in the course of the communication makes a comment, request, suggestion, or proposal that is obscene;

 - threatens, in a manner reasonably likely to alarm the person receiving the threat, to inflict bodily injury on the person or to commit a felony against the person, a member of the person's family or household, or the person's property;

 - conveys, in a manner reasonably likely to alarm the person receiving the report, a false report, which is known by the conveyor to be false, that another person has suffered death or serious bodily injury;